SuperTavor/TWAndroid/README.md

 ## Importing Your TurboWarp Game
 ### Step 1
 Export your TurboWarp project as HTML.
 If you want your game resolution to fit a vertical mobile screen, I recommend using 360x640.
-Additionally, it's advisable to enable the option below, as it addresses a sound bug that doesn't affect our app:
+Additionally, I recommend using this option:

 ![Export TurboWarp Project](https://github.com/SuperTavor/TWAndroid/assets/111663937/099b452a-3a17-4509-a7db-518c48e0494b)